dchen077/LIS590-DFW-Final-Repository/Weekly_Log.md

 ### Week 4 -- 4/21,22,25
 - Continued practicing original, copy, and enhance cataloging based on records available in OCLC Connexion.
 - Went over previous cataloged materials to answer questions recorded in activity log and fixed corresponding issues.
 - Introduced to how to establish authority files for personal names.

+### Week 5 -- 4/28
+- I was out for a conference and did not meet with my DFW advisor.